'Greatest world has ever seen' - Williams tributes

 "It is because of you I believe in this dream.
 The impact you've had on me goes beyond any words that can be put together and for that I say thank you, thank you, thank you, GOAT!"

-The farewell had already started at the beginning of the week when A-listers and her friends and family packed the Arthur Ashe Stadium for her first-round match, ready to witness her final bow.
+The farewell began at the beginning of the week when A-listers and Serena's friends and family packed the Arthur Ashe Stadium for her first-round match, ready to witness her final bow.

-And they returned for two more singles matches - as well as one doubles where she teamed up alongside sister Venus - as Williams showed her incredible fighting spirit to reach the third round and even have fans contemplating the possibility of an unlikely fairytale run to one last title.
+And they returned for two more singles matches - as well as one doubles where she teamed up alongside sister Venus - as Williams showed her incredible fighting spirit to reach the third round and even had fans contemplating the possibility of an unlikely fairytale run to one last title.

-Those watching her - and the video montages celebrating her before each match - in the stadium this week had included some of the greats of the fashion, sports and Hollywood worlds, demonstrating how the American has transcended her sport in so many ways.
+Those watching her - and the video montages celebrating her before each match - in the stadium this week included some of the greats of the fashion, sports and Hollywood worlds, demonstrating how the American has transcended tennis in so many ways.

 The tributes flooded in from far beyond the tennis sphere, with former United States First Lady Michelle Obama saying: "How lucky were we to be able to watch a young girl from Compton grow up to become one of the greatest athletes of all time.